denten-books/plain-text/0-intro.md

-Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of textual artifact.[^ln0-reverse] The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
+Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of textual artifact.[^ln0-reverse] The function of case studies in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
 From thought to thing would be another apt definition of poetics and an alternative subtitle to this book.
-Along with an literary and historical exposition, each of my chapters contains at least one literary thought-thing.
+Along with literary and historical exposition, each of my chapters contain at least one literary thought-thing.
 Each chapter enacts a deconstruction---a literal taking apart---of that device.
-The epistemic object is present to challenge the reader's and the author's theoretical intuitions.
+The epistemic object is present to challenge my and the reader's theoretical intuitions.

 Computational poetics, a mode of materialist critique, is concerned with the transition of theory into practice.
 Where "distant reading" and cultural analytics perceive patterns across large-scale corpora, computational poetics breaks textuality down into its minute constituent components.
-It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
+It is at this scale that I find readers and writers becoming fundamentally alienated from their immediate material contexts of knowledge production.
 Mine is not however a post-human materialism of the kind that privileges an object's point of view.
 On the contrary, the book aims to remove the aura of fetishism that attaches itself to literary--computational artifacts and to complex systems that mediate in the textual encounter.
 That is not to say that epistemic things can ever become wholly known or fully transparent.
 But neither should they remain forever out of reach.
-We must insist on entering them into a dialectic, by which ideals reify and align with specific technological commitments.
+We must insist on dragging them into a dialectic, by which ideals reify and align with specific technological commitments.

 The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie